andrew-alarcon17/BrainStation-Capstone/README.md

 In this folder, there are a some samples of visualizations taken from some of the notebooks.

 ### Data
-This folder contains the original data taken from [Kaggle](https://www.kaggle.com/datasets/hijest/genre-classification-dataset-imdb), as well as the processed data, and the training and testing I created for the modelling process.
+This folder contains the original data taken from [Kaggle](https://www.kaggle.com/datasets/hijest/genre-classification-dataset-imdb), as well as the processed data, and the training and testing I created for the modeling process.

 ### Models
 This folder contains just one file, which is the best performing model I created in notebook 3.1.